 Wildland fire suppression and incident management are the core of SCFC training programs.
 All agency personnel are provided basic incident management training in the National Incident Management System (NIMS) IS-700 class.
 All firefighter and emergency response personnel are trained in fire behavior, fire suppression tactics, and receive additional incident management training.
 Foresters, technicians, and other technical staff are trained in emerging issues and technology for forest and natural resource management.
-Foresters and technicians in the Forest Health, Best Management Practices and Forest Inventory Analysis programs receive specialized training in their respective areas.
+Foresters and technicians in the Forest Health, BMP, and FIA programs receive specialized training in their respective areas.
 Supervisors and human resource/administrative staff participate in Supervisory Practices and Hiring Practices training.
-During FY 11, the SCFC had one employee graduate from the Certified Public Manager Program.

-In FY 11, 42 training sessions were held for 491 agency personnel.
-Additionally, the SCFC held Fire Management training sessions for 144 non-SCFC personnel, mostly from local fire departments.
-Four Certified Prescribed Fire Manager courses were taught for 138 non-SCFC land managers.
+In FY 12, 35 training sessions were held with a total of 368 participants in the various sessions.
+Additionally, the SCFC held 11 Fire Management training sessions for 221 non-SCFC personnel, mostly from local fire departments.
+Four Certified Prescribed Fire Manager courses were taught for 127 non-SCFC land managers.
 Registered Foresters and Society of American Foresters Certified Foresters take training to meet annual and three year continuing education requirements, respectively.